Club Competition Rules 2020/21

 11.5 Captains must wear a distinctive armband or some other distinguishing item that clearly identifies them.

-12.1 A Disciplinary Panel of a minimum of five persons (5) chaired by the Chairman of the Competitions Committee will be elected at the Annual General Meeting.
+12.1 A Disciplinary Panel of a minimum of five persons (5) will be elected at the Annual General Meeting.

-If a non-nominated player receives a ban, the registrar shall decide the team on which the player serves it, taking into account on what team that player usually plays.
+(c) If a non-nominated player receives a ban, the Registrar shall decide the team on which the player serves it, taking into account on what team that player usually plays.

 12.3 A player who having accumulated three yellow cards in a season shall have the matter reviewed by the Disciplinary Panel.
 Any match suspension(s) from play resulting from this review will be processed as defined in 12.2.